Jeremalloch/Jeremalloch.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Hi, I'm Jeremy, a Machine Learning Engineer at Cruise.
+Hi, I'm Jeremy.

-I work on building machine learning models for Perception / Tracking for autonomous vehicles.
+I work on training machine learning models for Autonomous Vehicle Perception.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.
+I previously worked on deployment optimization.

+Before Cruise, I completed a double major in Computer Science & Math (focused on optimizatio) at the University of Waterloo.
+During my time at Waterloo I also interned at Apple working on their autonomous car project.

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.